Addressing safety complacency

 How Safety Management Suite Can Help

 Like most safety professionals, you’re probably working hard to go beyond the regulatory requirements by implementing best practices.
-You can find numerous resources in the Safety Management Suite Training area, helping you deliver information that employees need.
+You can find numerous resources in the J. J. Keller® SAFETY MANAGEMENT SUITE Training area, helping you deliver information that employees need.